Expat Returning to UK – Your essential guide

 Stamp duty

-Similarly, expats returning home might want to hold off buying that new property.
-There were some updates to UK stamp duty legislation recently so we’ve written a whole article on this topic which you can find here if you are interested.
+Similarly, if you are thinking about buying a new home before you get back, you might want to think again.
+It can be beneficial to hold off buying until you become a fully fledged UK resident again.
+You see, there were some updates to UK stamp duty legislation recently that could impact your purchase.
+We’ve written a whole article on this topic which you can find here if you are interested.

-But in summary the headline being expat stamp duty usually comes with a 5% surcharge over standard rates.
+In summary the headline is this.
+Expat stamp duty usually comes with a 5% surcharge over standard rates.
 Ouch!

 On a £300K property that would equate to about £20K you’d pay, rather than the standard £4,750.
 In other, words you pay four times as much.
 Double ouch!

-In other words, it maybe in your best interests to put any property purchase on hold until you get back home.
+In many cases, it could be in your best interests to put any property purchase on hold until you get back home.

 Split year tax return